- Osome UK

 Market segmentation is a process that companies use to divide their customers into groups based on one or several criteria.
 The customers in one group either have common needs or respond similarly to the marketing campaigns.
 Market segmentation can be used to develop the company’s products, to plan sales and marketing strategy, and to analyse the company’s performance.
+If you plan to do all the mentioned above, turn to us for accounting services.

 Types of Market Segmentation